 Jerson, incarcerated in New Jersey

 Thank you for mailing me the educational guides.
-They really help me to keep focused on being a law-abiding citizen and productive number of society.
+They really help me to keep focused on being a law-abiding citizen and productive member of society.
 I have so much I am struggling with.
 I can't wait to receive How To Start Your Own Business: Thrive In The First Year and then Psychology: Motivation And Emotion.

 Lathon, in prison in Arkansas

 I had no idea how to go about starting my own business and the information in this guide was very helpful.
 It provided information on how to conduct research before starting a business and how to plan everything.
 I want other people to learn how to be entrepreneurs, too, and help create a better society.

 Gabriel, in prison in Pennsylvania

 Thank you for making me one of the first to receive the guide How To Start Your Own Business: Prepare To Launch.
 Learning from these guides makes my time off from work into quality time.
 When I am learning, time flies in here and it gives me a positive, worthwhile use of my time.
 Thank you for having this program.